 1.2 How to rent and ride a Lime E-scooter

-People in these cities can download Lime’s smartphone app to find and rent E-scooters.
+If you are in one of these cities, you can download Lime’s smartphone app to find and rent E-scooters.

-For a flat rental fee plus a per-minute price, people can unlock a dockless Lime E-scooter by scanning the QR code on the scooter’s handlebar.
+For a flat rental fee plus a per-minute price, you can unlock a dockless Lime E-scooter by scanning the QR code on the scooter’s handlebar.

-When the E-scooter ride is ended in the smartphone app, Lime deducts the price of the ride from the credit card the user provided when they signed up for the service.
+When the E-scooter ride is ended in the smartphone app, Lime deducts the price of the ride from the credit card you provided when you signed up for the service.